legal resources necessary to hold negligent facilities accountable.

 During an interview with the facility Director of Nursing, it was confirmed that the resident’s “pressure ulcer care was not revised to include [the resident’s] pressure ulcer to the sacrum.”
 The Director said that “the Pressure Ulcer Care Plan should have been revised to include [the resident’s] pressure ulcer to the sacrum.”

 Do you believe your loved one has suffered serious injuries or died prematurely while a resident at Aperion Care Peoria Heights?
-If so, contact the law offices of Illinois nursing home abuse attorneys at Nursing Home Law Center at (800) 926-7565 today.
-Our law firm fights aggressively on behalf of Peoria County victims of mistreatment living in long-term facilities including nursing homes in Peoria Heights.
+If so, contact the law offices of Illinois nursing home abuse and neglect attorneys at Nursing Home Law Center at (800) 926-7565 today.
+Our network of attorneys fights aggressively on behalf of Peoria County victims of mistreatment living in long-term facilities including nursing homes in Peoria Heights.
 Contact us now to schedule a free case review to discuss how to obtain justice and resolve a financial compensation claim.